The stochastic evolution of an infinite population with logistic-type interaction

-Now we are able to prove the following important statement. \begin{lemma} Let $\mu_t$ be a solution of the Fokker-Planch equation for $(L, \mathcal{F}, \mu_0)$ for some $\mu_0\in \mathcal{P}_{\rm exp}$.
-Then it solves \eqref{FPE} also with $F= \varPsi^\vartheta$, see \eqref{X25a}. \end{lemma} \begin{proof} In view of \eqref{0ea}, to prove the lemma one should show that, for all $t\geq 0$, the following holds
+Now we can prove the following important statement. \begin{lemma} Let $\mu_t$ be a solution of the Fokker-Planck equation for $(L, \mathcal{F}, \mu_0)$ with some $\mu_0\in \mathcal{P}_{\rm exp}$.
+Then $\mu_t$ solves \eqref{FPE} also with $F= \varPsi^\vartheta$, see \eqref{X25a}. \end{lemma} \begin{proof} In view of \eqref{0ea}, to prove the lemma, one should show that, for all $t\geq 0$, the following holds

 By \eqref{X16}, \eqref{X15} and \eqref{0b} the maps $\tau \mapsto \mu_t (\varPsi^\vartheta_{\tau})$ and $\tau \mapsto \int_0^t \mu_s (L^{\pm}\varPsi^\vartheta_{\tau}) ds$ are monotone.
 Then the convergence as in \eqref{0k} follows by the monotone convergence theorem, the bounds in \eqref{0h}, \eqref{0j} and the following one, see also \eqref{0d},